-2.2 Perennial Herbs
+Perennial Herbs

 These are usually herbs that will grow for a few seasons.
-They often have ground covers and small bushes.
+They are often ground covers and small bushes.
 They can be grown by seeds or cuttings.
-Examples include: lavender, rosemary, cleveland sage, dianthus, mint, peppermint, rose, wild rose, citronella, nutmeg, camphor fennel and evening primrose.
+Examples include: lavender, rosemary, cleveland sage, dianthus, mint, peppermint, rose, wild rose, citronella, camphor, fennel and evening primrose.